 Hello, I'm Katie

-I founded The Orchard Clinic in May 2012 after going on a travelling excursion after my 4 year degree in osteopathy.
+I founded The Orchard Clinic in May 2012 after going on a travelling excursion after achieving a first class degree in osteopathy.
 It was another long "Greyhound" bus journey along the East Coast of Australia when I thought up the business name and we are so fortunate to have grown and flourished to now be a leading musculoskeletal practice.

 What made you want to be an osteopath?

 I had no idea what an Osteopath was in truth.
 I set out to be a Physiotherapist, however, after some extensive work experience I found the care was not as personal and in depth as I had hoped.
-My dad had then fractured his hip participating in one of my rounders matches and after failed surgery he was seeing an Osteopath who correctly referred him for further investigation.
+My dad had then fractured his hip and after failed surgery he was seeing an Osteopath who correctly referred him for further investigation.
 I watched his treatment and my spark was lit - helping people feel better when they think all hope is lost was my goal.

 What strengths or skill set do you have as an osteopath?

-Since having my own daughter my passion has been treating children and infants.
-I completed a years post graduate training at the world renound Osteopathic Children's Centre in London seeing all manner of cases.
+Since having 2 children (Isla & Kit) my passion has been in paediatrics especially infants.
+I completed a years post graduate training at the world renound Osteopathic Children's Centre (OCC) in London seeing all manner of cases.
 I particularly enjoy treating feeding difficulties, birth strains and postural assymmetries.
-Outside of paediatrics my strengths would be in treating pregnancy & post partum women, general headaches/migraines, and chronic back pain.
+Outside of paediatrics my strengths would be in treating pregnancy & post partum women, headaches/migraines, and chronic back pain.

 What do you enjoy outside of life as an osteopath?